Get monthly email updates when I add new resources to our Family Action Toolkits

 But when a maker uses their loud voice to speak about us, without us, that is a problem.
 It silences us – not just metaphorically, but pushes down our voices in news feeds, google results, and the queues of publisher manuscripts.

 Non-disabled ‘experts’ don’t live this experience every day.
 They don’t know what it feels like to be poked and prodded and analyzed.
 They aren’t judged for having sensory meltdowns in the grocery store.
 They haven’t faced a million questions about an eye patch.
-They haven’t struggled to hold together relationships with family, friends, and partners when living with a disability gets rough.
+They haven’t struggled to hold together relationships with family, friends, and partners when living in an ableist society gets rough.

 Our publishing industry is supremacist.

 Disabled people, even disabled academics and disabled parents, have to prove competence before we are believed over the voices of our non-disabled counterparts.
-That is completely messed up, and it’s justified by the idea that cognitive, physical, and intellectual disability renders us incompetent.
+That is completely messed up.
+Our cognitive, physical, and intellectual disabilities do not render us incompetent.
 Non-disabled voices are accepted as superior, more convincing, more trustworthy – regardless of how much experience or education they have with disability.

 We progressives get all huffy about white dudes writing legislation about women’s bodies, but I don’t see any fuss about non-disabled parents and ‘experts’ making decisions about the bodies of disabled people.
 What gives!?
 (Ableism gives!)

 It’s so easy to slap together a crappy book about disability.
 It’s such a charity to write a book about the poor cripples!
-Who cares if the book doesn’t fact-check or consult any actually disabled people before it goes to print?
-[SARCASM.]
+Who cares if the book doesn’t fact-check or consult any actually disabled people before it goes to print? [/SARCASM.]